ReactiveX/RxGo/README.md

 ## Why?
 I started `GRX` as a study into Reactive Programming, or specifically [ReactiveX](http://reactivex.io)'s interpretation of Reactive Programming.

-## Who?
+## Is this for you?
-If you want to learn or use Reactive Programming, and you want to do it in Go, this might interest you.
-If you do not mind those concurrency primitives such as goroutines, channels, and syncs being abstracted away in favor of the [Stream mantra](https://camo.githubusercontent.com/e581baffb3db3e4f749350326af32de8d5ba4363/687474703a2f2f692e696d6775722e636f6d2f4149696d5138432e6a7067), you may find this interesting.
+If you are someone who wants to learn or use Reactive Programming in Go, and you are open-mind about concurrency primitives such as goroutines, channels, and syncs being abstracted in favor of the [Stream mantra](https://camo.githubusercontent.com/e581baffb3db3e4f749350326af32de8d5ba4363/687474703a2f2f692e696d6775722e636f6d2f4149696d5138432e6a7067), you may find this interesting.

 ## What is Reactive Programming?
 **Reactive** is a yet-to-be-refined programming *paradigm*--or way of doing things--like the MVC was decades ago.
 One can say that a chat application (like Slack) or a real-time game server is "reactive".
 Then you might ask, "what's new?"
-Nothing is.
-It is the unique way of looking an it that is.
+Nothing is, really.
+It is the way of looking at the problem and programming that is.

+## The Procedural Perception
 When you write code, it is hard to break the procedural perception (code being executed/interpreted from the first line all the way down).
-Even with an event-driven language like JavaScript, it still is.
-This is simply because humans' perception of reading from top to bottom.
+With an event-driven code in language like JavaScript, the callbacks become hard to maintain and make sense.
+This is simply because it is natural to humans' perception to read from top to bottom.

-If you have programmed in visual flow-based language like [Max/MSP](https://cycling74.com/products/max/#.WAGV0dwgd0I) or [Pure Data](https://puredata.info/), the difference becomes clear.
-In such systems, data flows around the system via cords, which connect units, patches, or functions (whatever you'd like to call them).
-The idea is the system is always updated live, and a change in anything within the system will be propagated accordingly without the need to refresh or recompile.
+However, if you have programmed in a visual flow-based language like [Max/MSP](https://cycling74.com/products/max/#.WAGV0dwgd0I) or [Pure Data](https://puredata.info/), you already have programmed a "reactive" system, so to speak.
+In such systems, data flows around the system via cords, which connect units, patches, or functions (whatever you'd like to call them) which are self-contained, take one or more inputs, process it, and return one or more outputs.
+The idea is the system is always updated live, and a change in **anything** within the system will be propagated accordingly without the need to refresh or recompile.

 > If you are interested in this flow-based interpretation of Reactive Programming in Go, check out [go-flow](https://github.com/trustmaster/goflow).

 ## ReactiveX
-This package is based on [ReactiveX](http://reactivex.io)'s Observable/Stream Pattern, which consists of concepts like event streams or observables, observers, events, and etc.
+This package is based on [ReactiveX](http://reactivex.io)'s Observable/Stream Pattern, which consists of concepts like event streams or observables, observers, events, and etc. What is considered Reactive Programming is still murky, but ReactiveX is by far the most interesting one.

-## 'Nuf said, show me the code
-Not before I warn you that this is a work in progress.
-How long I keep working on this depends on the stars and forks from you!

-**Here's some basic examples.**
+## Usage

 ```go